This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- Tell your caregiver if you have had any past bladder surgeries or procedures.
+- Tell your healthcare provider if you have had any past bladder surgeries or procedures.

 - X-rays or other imaging tests of your urinary tract may be done.
 You may also need to have blood and urine tests.
-Ask your caregiver for more information on these or other tests that you may need.
+Ask your healthcare provider for more information on these or other tests that you may need.
 Write down the date, time, and location of each test.

-- Ask your caregiver for directions about eating and drinking before your procedure.
+- Ask your healthcare provider for directions about eating and drinking before your procedure.